Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Results

 Considering the results of the data with 50\% inserted uncertainty, the dynamic in the beginning of obtaining resistance first against INH, then against RIF, STR, EMB and PZA is still very clear.
 However, in this case the version with INH before RIF is clearly favored.
 It is also visible that several other edges have a higher flux as before, although with a higher CV.
-This increased uncertainty is to be expected when having more uncertainty.
+This increased uncertainty in inference output is not unexpected given associated uncertainty in the data input.
 Taken together, despite the challenges involved in artificially obscuring half of the original data, HyperLAU can clearly capture the most likely and outstanding pathways of a real-world data set.